tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/事件通知_intl_en.md

 3. Add a trigger
    After you finish the testing, you can bind the SCF function with a bucket by creating a COS trigger in the console or using the command line.
 For more information, see [Creating a Trigger](https://intl.cloud.tencent.com/document/product/583/31441).
 4. Check if the function works
 After completing the steps above, you can make changes to the bucket in COS to see if everything works.
-For example, you can upload or delete files in the console or using the COS Browser and then go to **[SCF Console](https://console.cloud.tencent.com/scf?rid=1)** > **Function Details** > **Execution Logs** to check if everything works properly.
+For example, you can upload or delete files via the console or COSBrowser.
+Then, go to the [SCF console](https://console.cloud.tencent.com/scf?rid=1), choose **Function Service**, click the name of the target function, and click **Log Query** to check if everything works properly.

 For more information on SCF COS triggers, see [COS Trigger](https://intl.cloud.tencent.com/document/product/583/9707).